Denoiser-based projections for 2-D super-resolution multi-reference alignment: Introduction

-Previous works on MRA mostly focused on two computational frameworks: the method of moments and expectation-maximization (EM); see for example~\cite{bendory2017bispectrum, abbe2018multireference}.
-They are currently considered the leading techniques for solving MRA problems.
-The method of moments is a classical parameter estimation technique, aiming to recover the parameters of interest (e.g., signal, image, 3-D molecular structure) from the moments of the observed data.
-The method of moments requires a single pass over the observations, making it an efficient technique for massive data sets (large $N$).
-Yet, the method of moments is not statistically efficient.
+The two leading computational techniques for solving MRA problems are the method of moments (MoM) and expectation-maximization (EM) \cite{bendory2017bispectrum, abbe2018multireference}.
+MoM is a classical parameter estimation technique, aiming to recover the parameters of interest from the observed moments.
+MoM requires a single pass over the observations, making it an efficient technique for large data sets (large $N$) but is not statistically efficient.
 The EM algorithm aims to maximize the likelihood function (or the posterior distribution in a Bayesian framework)~\cite{dempster1977maximum}.
-While each EM step does not decrease the likelihood function, it is not guaranteed to achieve the maximum of the likelihood function of~\eqref{eq:model_1} due to its non-convexity.
-Section~\ref{sec:background} provides the necessary background for this paper, including an introduction to both methods.

-As we prove in Section~\ref{sec:non-uniqueness}, it is impossible to uniquely identify the image $x$ only from the SR-MRA observations~\eqref{eq:model_1}, regardless of the specific estimation algorithm, as there are many different images that result in the same likelihood function.
-Thus, to accurately estimate the image, it is necessary to incorporate a prior on the image.
-Incorporating a prior into the method of moments and EM, and its application to SR-MRA, is the main interest of this paper.
+As Theorem~\ref{thm:uniqueness} shows, it is impossible to uniquely identify the image $x$ only from the SR-MRA observations~\eqref{eq:model_1} as many different images result in the same likelihood function.
+Thus, to estimate the image accurately, we need to incorporate a prior.
+In this work, we harness a recent line of works that use denoisers as priors and show how to incorporate them into the MoM and EM in the context of SR-MRA.